harishkrishnav/PounceScoreBounceBot/README.md

 python quizbot.py
 ```
 7. The command window will prompt for the token.
 You would have noticed this when performing step 2 above.
 You can find this in https://discordapp.com/developers/applications and in the Bot menu in the settings tab.
 Copy-paste this long token here and hit enter.
-8. The prompt will not ask for a guild ID.
+8. The prompt will now ask for a guild ID.
 Right click on the guild icon in the bar on the left and click on copy ID ([may need to toggle an appearance switch](https://discordia.me/en/developer-mode)).
 Paste this in the prompt and hit enter.
 9. You will notice that the folder now has a `.env` file with the credentials.
 You do not need to confront the prompts for this again.